themanyone/BabelFish/README.md

 ## Configuration

-Edit `bab`.
+To prevent feedback, use the Volume Control's Mixer to route sound output to another device.
+Or edit `bab`.
 Find the line containing `aplay` and change the `--device` to your Bablefish Bluetooth audio device.
 Once paired, use `aplay -L` to discover the device name.

-You may also comment out "# --device..." entirely and choose outputs using your desktop volume control/mixer.

 ## Running